Chinmaym49/js/README.md

 typeof array give object
-falsy (values which correspond to false) functions are matched even if number of args are different
+falsy (values which correspond to false) functions are matched even if number of args are different undefind+1=NaN it is allowed to call method before defining it (given that the method is not assigned to var) it is NOT allowed to call method before defining it (given that the method is assigned to var)